Training Events & Opportunities

 The CTD is working with NRCS, CDs, and other partners to bring you the training opportunities that you need to succeed.
 If there is a training subject that you would like to see, let us know: email@example.com

 Upcoming Training Events

-The new 2019 course structure will include an introductory week of daily 2-hour mandatory webinars the week preceding the 2-day classroom/field portion of the training.
-This cuts down on travel and hopefully increases your understanding of the material by giving you a week long ramp into the subject matter.
+The new 2019 course structure will include an introductory week of daily, 2-hour mandatory webinars preceding the 2-day classroom/field portion of the training.
+Both must be attended to complete the course.

-The 2019 course field dates and locations (exact location TBD) will be:
+The 2019 course field dates and locations are: